jimratliff/GenoMac-system/README.md

     - “stow” dotfiles
     - implement generic user-scoped settings
     - configure 1Password for authentication with GitHub

+## Preview of process
+### Phase 1
+- In Safari, access a pre-defined Google Doc to establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
+- Give Terminal full-disk access
+- Install Homebrew (and therefore also Git)
+  - Do *not* at this modify PATH to add Homebrew (despite the instructions from the Homebrew installer)
+- Clone this public repo to `~/.genomac-system`
+- Run a script to modify PATH to make Homebrew-installed apps and man pages available to all users without user-specific modifications to the user’s PATH
+- Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
+- Run a script for Homebrew to install applications
+- Run a script to install certain resources (font(s), screensaver(s), and sound(s))
+- Run a script to implement certain systemwide settings
+### Phase 2
+- Clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
+- Follow the instructions at GenoMac-user to configure the user-scoped settings for USER_CONFIGURER
+### Phase 3
+- Return to GenoMac-system to create the additional users and, when necessary, additional volumes to house the user directories for newly created users
+### Phase 4
+- Loop over newly created users… performing the steps in the GenoMac-user repo

 ## Overview of the role of the GenoMac-system repository
 ### Context